abpframework/abp/docs/en/deployment/configuring-production.md

 Check the [BLOB Storing](../framework/infrastructure/blob-storing) document to see all the available BLOB storage providers.

 > **Warning**: Even if you don't directly use the BLOB Storage system, a module you are depending on may use it.
-For example, ABP Commercial's [File Management](../modules/file-management.md) module stores file contents, and the [Account](../modules/account.md) module stores user profile pictures in the BLOB Storage system.
+For example, ABP's [File Management](../modules/file-management.md) module stores file contents, and the [Account](../modules/account.md) module stores user profile pictures in the BLOB Storage system.
 So, be careful with the BLOB Storing configuration in production.
-Note that ABP Commercial uses the [Database Provider](../framework/infrastructure/blob-storing/database.md) as a pre-configured BLOB storage provider, which works in production without any problem, but you may still want to use another provider.
+Note that ABP uses the [Database Provider](../framework/infrastructure/blob-storing/database.md) as a pre-configured BLOB storage provider, which works in production without any problem, but you may still want to use another provider.

 ## String Encryption